Also known as: DYT1 early-onset primary or torsion dystonia; Oppenheim’s dystonia

 DYT1 generalised dystonia is a neurological movement disorder that is characterised by involuntary, sustained, twisting muscle spasms.
-Onset is typically in mid to late childhood.
+Onset is typically in childhood or adolescence and only rarely in adulthood.
 Symptoms tend to start in one limb then often spread to other limbs and adjoining body areas leading to progressive disability.

-Age of onset and severity of the disorder is variable, however, common signs and symptoms include:
+Often dystonia is initially apparent with specific actions such as a notable change in walking or writing.
+Age of onset and severity of the disorder varies considerably (even within the same family), however, common signs and symptoms include:

-Symptoms often become worse with stress and tiredness, however, usually disappear whilst the affected individual is sleeping.
-Intelligence, strength, and functioning of the senses are all normal.
+- Symptoms often become worse with stress and tiredness, however, usually disappear during sleep.

 Please click on the titles to open and close the following information sections.